 ⸬ ⸬ ⸬

-Corydalis is a perennial herbaceous plant in the poppy family native to high altitude grasslands.
+Corydalis is a perennial herbaceous plant native to high altitude grasslands.
 Use of the plant first appears in the Ben Cao Shi Yi, written in 741 CE.
 The portion of the plant that is used is the rhizome.
 It should be a dusky yellow color, cut in slices anywhere from 5mm to 20mm in width.

 In traditional medicine, Corydalis is mainly used for pain of the chest, abdomen, and limbs.
 It is also frequently used for gynecological pain.
 When prepared as a decoction, a dosage of 3-10 grams is recommended or 1.0 -1.5g of powder mixed with warm water.
 This plant is known to contain tetrahydropalmatine, that acts as a muscle relaxant and benefits the action of relieving pain especially when there are tight muscles exacerbating the pain.